 Note: for Supplemental courses within Moodle, only steps 2 and 4 need to be completed.

-- Click “Reports” in the Course Administration block.
+- Click “Participants” in the Course Administration block.

-- The date at the top of the list indicates the student’s “last day of attendance”
+- The last access date indicates the student’s “last day of attendance”

 - Click on the Users link in the Settings menu.